Healthy Eating on a Budget

 - Watch out for "sales" that aren't.
 Read the prices and cost per item labels carefully.
 Often you'll find that something marked with a sale price isn't any cheaper -- and may be more expensive -- than a similar product further down the aisle.
 One online blogger wrote that she found pears on sale for $2.00 a pound at the entrance to her store's produce section, but further in found similar pears that were regularly priced at $1.50 per pound.
 And watch the register when the clerk rings up your items to be sure you are charged the correct price.

 Americans of moderate means are eating fewer meals in restaurants, which is a smart move in tough economic times.
-According to a December 2008 Gallup Poll, only 47 percent of lower middle-income people reported eating out in the previous week, compared with 61 percent in 2005.
+According to a December 2017 Gallup Poll, only 44 percent of people earning less than $30,000 reported eating at a restaurant at least weekly, compared to 67% among those in the middle income group and 72% among those earning $75,000 or more.

 If you're looking to trim your food budget, remember that cooking at home is almost always cheaper than eating out.
 When you eat at a restaurant, you're paying for the salaries of employees, rent for the building, and maybe some franchise fees in addition to the actual food.
 That restaurant meal may be tasty and convenient, but it's not going to be a bargain.